 Constructed in 1822, this lighthouse is the oldest surviving active lighthouse in America on Lake Ontario.
 To reach the 12-foot-high lantern room, visitors must climb a tight 40-foot-high spiral staircase, followed by an 11-rung ladder, and then crawl through an opening in the ceiling.
 The view from the top is worth the effort.
 The lighthouse is open on Fridays, Saturdays, and Sundays from 1 to 5 p.m. through October.
 New for 2024, two displays funded by a New York State Archives grant include a virtual lighthouse tower tour for those unable to climb and the wheel from the Tug Florence Yates, which was bequeathed by Ben O’Brien and brought by his relatives.

-Learn of the fascinating story of how the Charlotte community rallied to save the lighthouse from destruction when the Federal Government abandoned it in the 1980s.
+On the tour, you will hear the fascinating story of how the Charlotte community rallied to save the lighthouse from destruction when the Federal Government abandoned it in the 1980s.
+The tour guides are knowledgeable and passionate about telling the light’s story.

 You can climb the tower